sspurrie/hw4-copy/README.md

 and the number of bricks in each row.

 The slightly larger rectangle at the bottom is the paddle.
-The paddle is in a fixed position in the vertical dimension, but moves back and forth across the screen along with the mouse or keyboard until it reaches the edge of its space.
+The paddle is in a fixed position in the vertical dimension, but moves back and forth across the screen along with the mouse until it reaches the edge of its space.

 ![Example of breakout game](./diagram.png)

 A complete Breakout game consists of three turns, or lives.
 On each turn, a ball is launched from the center of the window towards the bottom of the screen at a random angle.
-That ball bounces off of the paddle and the walls of the world.
-Thus, after two bounces --- One off of the paddle and one off of the right wall --- the ball might have the trajectory shown in the second diagram. (*Note that the dotted line is illustrative to show the ball's path- it won't appear on the screen.*)
+That ball bounces off of the paddle and the "side walls" of the world (left, right, and top).
+Thus, after two bounces --- One off of the paddle and one off of the right side --- the ball might have the trajectory shown in the second diagram. (*Note that the dotted line is illustrative to show the ball's path- it won't appear on the screen.*)

-As you can see from the second diagram, the ball is about to collide with one of the bricks on the bottom row.
+As you can see from the second diagram, the ball is about to collide with one of the bricks on the bottom row of the brick wall.
 When that happens, the ball
 bounces just as it does on any other collision, but the brick disappears.
 The third diagram shows what the game looks like after that collision and after you have moved the paddle to line it up with the